DevExpress/devextreme-documentation/includes/tutorials-editors-group-data.md

-The SelectBox can display data grouped by category.
+The {WidgetName} can display data grouped by category.
 To implement this, we will use the data from the previous steps with the [DataSource](/api-reference/30%20Data%20Layer/DataSource '/Documentation/ApiReference/Data_Layer/DataSource/') component.
 Its API allows you to sort, filter, select, and group data.
 At its core, the **DataSource** has a [store](/concepts/70%20Data%20Binding/5%20Data%20Layer/1%20Creating%20DataSource/3%20What%20Are%20Stores.md '/Documentation/Guide/Data_Binding/Data_Layer/#Creating_DataSource/What_Are_Stores') - an object that keeps data and provides an API to access and modify it.
 To configure the store, use the **DataSource**'s [store](/api-reference/30%20Data%20Layer/DataSource/1%20Configuration/store '/Documentation/ApiReference/Data_Layer/DataSource/Configuration/store/') object.
 Specify its [type](/api-reference/30%20Data%20Layer/DataSource/1%20Configuration/store/type.md '/Documentation/ApiReference/Data_Layer/DataSource/Configuration/store/#type') as *"array"*, pass the initial data array to the [data](/api-reference/30%20Data%20Layer/ArrayStore/1%20Configuration/data.md '/Documentation/ApiReference/Data_Layer/ArrayStore/Configuration/#data') field, and set the [key](/api-reference/30%20Data%20Layer/Store/1%20Configuration/key.md '/Documentation/ApiReference/Data_Layer/ArrayStore/Configuration/#key') field.

-To group data, specify the data field to group by in the **DataSource**'s [group](/api-reference/30%20Data%20Layer/DataSource/1%20Configuration/group.md '/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#group') property and set the SelectBox's [grouped](/api-reference/10%20UI%20Components/dxDropDownList/1%20Configuration/grouped.md '/Documentation/ApiReference/UI_Components/dxSelectBox/Configuration/#grouped') property to **true**.
+To group data, specify the data field to group by in the **DataSource**'s [group](/api-reference/30%20Data%20Layer/DataSource/1%20Configuration/group.md '/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#group') property and set the {WidgetName}'s [grouped](/api-reference/10%20UI%20Components/dxDropDownList/1%20Configuration/grouped.md '/Documentation/ApiReference/UI_Components/dx{WidgetName}/Configuration/#grouped') property to **true**.

 ---
 ##### jQuery

     <!-- tab: index.js -->
     $(function() {
-        const data = [{
-            ID: 1,
-            Name: 'Banana',
-            Category: 'Fruits',
-        }, {
-            ID: 2,
-            Name: 'Cucumber',
-            Category: 'Vegetables',
-        }, {
-            ID: 3,
-            Name: 'Apple',
-            Category: 'Fruits',
-        }, {
-            ID: 4,
-            Name: 'Tomato',
-            Category: 'Vegetables',
-        }, {
-            ID: 5,
-            Name: 'Apricot',
-            Category: 'Fruits',
-        }]

         const dataSource = new DevExpress.data.DataSource({
             store: data,
-            type: 'array',
+            type: "array",
             key: "ID",
             group: "Category"
         });

-        $("#selectBox").dxSelectBox({
+        $("#{widgetName}").dx{WidgetName}({
             // ...
             grouped: true
         });